cmbrandt/cxx-fundamentals/2_design_patterns.md

 * **Also Known As:**  Publisher-Subscriber

 ### Purpose:
-To define 1-to-N dependencies between objects so that changes to one object cause all dependent objects to be notified
+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

 ### Structure:
 <p align="center">